Generally speaking, an

 .htaccess file, even among users that have limited knowledge of the file itself.
 Most content management platforms are actually able to create and modify the

 .htaccess document on their own, reducing or eliminating the need for administrator intervention.

 The first thing that most people notice about an

 .htaccess document is that its filename actually starts with a period rather than with a typical word followed by a file extension.
-This is done intentionally, as files or folders that begin with a period are considered “hidden” by open source operating systems.
+This is obviously intentional as files or folders that begin with a period are considered “hidden” by open source operating systems.
 That means that the

 .htaccess file cannot be seen by traditional visitors to a website, and thus cannot be modified or manipulated for malicious purposes.

 This unique way of naming the file does have a side effect that sometimes causes a bit of confusion among users, however.
-Because it is designed to be hidden, it mostly cannot be seen by using a traditional FTP client on a or desktop operating environment.
+Because it is designed to be hidden, it mostly cannot be seen by using a traditional FTP client on a Mac or Windows operating systems.
 This makes a lot of newer developers simply assume that the do not have an

 .htaccess file by default and upload it to the server to be modified by the administrator.